Steffov/GRC-Scripts/README.md

-# Gridly for Debian/ Ubuntu & Arch
+# Gridly for Debian/ Ubuntu, Arch & Rasperry Pi
 Gridly is your personal Gridcoin wallet wizard and the replacement for the former grc script.